Koszul duality in quantum field theory: A short review of Koszul duality

 \subsection{Some definitions}

 Let $\cA$ be an associative algebra.
-We will often work in the more general situation where $\cA$ is a differentially graded (dg) algebra.
-A dg-algebra is $\ZZ$-graded algebra equipped with a square-zero, degree one operator $\d \colon \cA \to \cA[1]$ such that
+We will often work in the more general situation where $\cA$ is a differentially graded (dg) algebra, but let us focus on this simple case first.
+Physically, $\cA$ represents the algebra of operators of a quantum mechanical system.

-where $|a|$ denotes the degree of the element $a$.
-In physical contexts, one should think about $\cA$ as being the algebra of operators of a quantum mechanical system, and $\d$ may be a BRST operator or a square-zero supercharge, with the operators graded by ghost number or fermion number respectively \footnote{In many physical and mathematical contexts, we only require a $\ZZ/2\ZZ$ grading, e.g. fermion parity, but we will restrict to the $\ZZ$-graded case for now.}.
-If we forget the product then $(\cA, \d)$ has the structure of a cochain complex.
-We work over the complex numbers $\CC$ so all products and maps are required to be $\CC$-linear.

 An $\cA$-module $M$ also has a quantum mechanical interpretation.
-Physically, if $\cA$ represents the algebra of local operators of a quantum mechanical system, then an $\cA$-module $M$ labels a point defect.
+Physically, if $\cA$ represents the algebra of local operators of a quantum mechanical system, then an $\cA$-module $M$ labels a point defect at a particular point in time.
 If the point defect is contained in the interior of the one-dimensional manifold then one needs a bi-module structure on $M$.

 A map of algebras $f \colon \cA \to \cB$ is a map of cochain complexes which also preserves the associative products.
 Notice that $f$ endows $\cB$ with the structure of an $\cA$-module by the formula $a \cdot b \define f(a) \cdot b$, for $a \in \cA$ and $b \in \cB$, where on the right hand side we use the associative product on $\cB$.